quicwg/base-drafts/draft-ietf-quic-transport.md

 # Flow Control {#flow-control}

-It is necessary to limit the amount of data that a receiver could buffer, to prevent a fast sender from overwhelming a slow receiver, or to prevent a malicious sender from consuming a large amount of memory at a receiver.
+Receivers need to limit the amount of data that they are required to buffer, in order to prevent a fast sender from overwhelming them or a malicious sender from consuming a large amount of memory.
 To enable a receiver to limit memory commitment to a connection and to apply back pressure on the sender, streams are flow controlled both individually and as an aggregate.
-A QUIC receiver controls the maximum amount of data the sender can send on a stream at any time, as described in {{data-flow-control}} and
+A QUIC receiver controls the maximum amount of data the sender can send on a stream at any time, as described in {{data-flow-control}} and {{fc-credit}}.
-{{fc-credit}}.

 Similarly, to limit concurrency within a connection, a QUIC endpoint controls the maximum cumulative number of streams that its peer can initiate, as